Azure/azure-iot-device-ecosystem/get_started/cec1702-iot-development-kit-no-operating-system-c.md

 To view the UART traces, it is recommended to download and install [MCP2221 driver for USB to UART](http://ww1.microchip.com/downloads/en/DeviceDoc/MCP2221 Windows Driver 2014-10-09.zip)
 Follow the below steps to use ComXDBG.exe

-1.    connect USB cable between devBoard board and Windows host
+1. Connect USB cable between devBoard board and Windows host

 2. After driver installation, start `ComXDBG.exe`

      `utilities\ ComEDBG \ ComXDBG.exe`

 3. Select port with **VID:PID** as **04D8:00DD**.
 For example; for the displayed options (in below snapshot) we would enter 0

     ![CEC1702]media/cec1702-iot-development-kit/6.png)

 4. You should be able to view UART traces from the devBoard board Alternatively, you can use your serial terminal (e.g. TeraTerm for Windows) with the following parameters:

    -   BaudRate : 115200